November 2024

 Please feel free to contact me with any questions at my email: [email protected]

-You may leave a comment in the space provided below.
-Thank you very much for visiting Horton House Press Studio Insider.
+You may leave a comment in the space provided below, which is very much appreciated.
+Thank you so much for visiting Horton House Press Studio Insider.

 1. Lee, Sherman.
 Japanese Decorative Style.
 1972, reprint, 1961.
 NY, Harper & Row. (p 27) ↩︎